-Sign-in risk: Choose Yes to use Azure AD Identity Protection sign-in risk detection with this policy, and then choose the sign-in risk levels the policy should apply to.
+Sign-in risk: Select Yes to use Azure AD Identity Protection sign-in risk detection with this policy, and then choose the sign-in risk levels the policy should apply to.

-Client apps: Choose Yes to specify if the policy should apply to browser apps, mobile apps, and desktop clients.
-You can also select Modern authentication clients (such as Outlook for iOS or Outlook for Android) and Exchange ActiveSync clients.
+Client apps: Select Yes to specify if the policy should apply to browser apps, mobile apps, and desktop clients.

 Under Access controls, select Grant.
 Configure what happens based on the conditions you've set up.
 You can select from the following options: